almchung/p5jsdocs/friendly_error_system.md

 ## Understanding How FES Works
 In this section, we will give an overview of how FES generates and displays messages.
-For more detailed information on the FES functions, please see our [developer notes]().
+For more detailed information on the FES functions, please see our [FES Reference + Dev Notes](https://github.com/almchung/p5jsdocs/blob/main/fes_reference_dev_notes.md).

 #### Overview
 p5.js calls the FES from multiple locations for different situations, when: